 - The respective telephone numbers [IP addresses] are stored in the entries.

-- The directory assistance transmits you [your browser] the searched phone number [IP address] and you can reach the desired person [website] with it.
+- The directory assistance transmits the phone number [IP address] you are looking for to you [your browser] and you can reach the desired person [website].

 The components of the DNS

-The DNS is made up of name servers & the DNS records.
+The DNS is made up of name servers & the DNS entries.
 The responsibilities are as follows:

 - First you define which name servers should be responsible for your domain.